lwkSlick/lwkSlick/README.md

 **Minecraft Content Creator & Developer** · *Independent* `2022 – Present`

-Building a full creative and technical operation around Minecraft — from server infrastructure and mod development to short-form video content and community management.
+Running a Minecraft SMP, making content, and slowly picking up development along the way.
+Still learning, but building real things.

-- Operate and administrate a live Minecraft SMP server on Paper/Spigot with custom plugin configurations
+- Run and manage a live Minecraft SMP server — plugins, configs, player issues, the works
-- Developed client-side Fabric mods in Java targeting content creator and PvP use cases
+- Built some Fabric client mods (with a lot of trial and error)
-- Grew a Discord community from 0 to 300+ members with structured bots (Sapphire, ProBot, Carl-bot)
+- Grew a Discord from scratch to 300+ members and set up bots to keep it running
-- Produce and publish short-form Minecraft content across Instagram and TikTok
+- Post short-form Minecraft content on Instagram and TikTok
-- Engineered a multi-role Django web application (Administrator / User / Guest) with Bootstrap theming
+- Putting together a Django web app as a side project — learning as I build
-- Conduct server security reviews including log analysis, UUID auditing, and exploit detection
+- Dug into server logs to catch suspicious player activity and handled a UUID migration

 ![Java](https://img.shields.io/badge/Java-6A0DAD?style=flat-square&logo=openjdk&logoColor=white)
 ![Python](https://img.shields.io/badge/Python-4B0082?style=flat-square&logo=python&logoColor=white)